 Broker experience and education requirements

-Broker requirements in all states are more extensive than those for real estate agents.
-This is also true in states that offer reciprocity.
+Broker requirements in every state are more extensive than those for real estate agents.
+This holds true even in states that offer reciprocity.
 For example, Alabama offers full reciprocity for real estate professionals with an active license in any state.
-To get a real estate license in Alabama, you only need to complete a six-hour course in Alabama real estate law, pass the corresponding portion of the exam, and submit a Certificate of Licensure.
-To get a broker’s license, you’ll also need to complete an approved 60-hour pre-license course and hold an active real estate license in any state for at least 24 months of the 36 months leading up to the date of application.
+To get a salesperson license in Alabama, you only need to complete a six-hour course in Alabama real estate law, pass the corresponding portion of the exam, and submit a Certificate of Licensure.
+To get a broker’s license, you also need to complete an approved 60-hour pre-license course and hold an active real estate license in any state for at least 24 of the 36 months leading up to your application date.

 Types of real estate reciprocity